We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Take keratin supplements

-5. Use protein
+5. Use a topical protein treatment

 6. Caffeinate your follicles

-There are a few factors that can affect hair growth, including:
+Many factors can affect hair growth, including:

 - genetics or family history of hair loss